 - Developing and executing additional national and regional projects on the GHS;

 - Providing additional editions of the GHS e-Learning course, including translations to French and Spanish;

 - Delivering tailor-made GHS courses (e-Learning and face-to-face), as well as a train-the-trainer course;

 - Building and promoting partnerships with the private sector;

 - Promoting experience-sharing, information exchange and synergies.

 UNITAR GHS E-LEARNING COURSE - ENGLISH and SPANISH

 Chemical hazards classification and communication systems are key elements of the sound management of chemicals.
 To harmonise these systems worldwide, the United Nations adopted in 2003 the Globally Harmonized System of Classification and Labelling of Chemicals (GHS).
 The GHS is an important tool for countries to develop or modify national programmes and to facilitate trade.

 With the goal to enhance knowledge and skills to apply the GHS, the United Nations Institute for Training and Research (UNITAR) is offering an in-depth and interactive GHS e-Learning course.
-The course is adapted from the GHS training course materials developed by UNITAR, the International Labour Organization (ILO), and Orange House Partnership (OHP), and was peer-reviewed by a technical advisory group of UNITAR/ILO in the context of the UN Subcommittee of Experts on the GHS (UN SCEGHS).
+The course is adapted from the GHS training course materials developed by UNITAR, the International Labour Organization (ILO), and Orange House Partnership (OHP), and was peer-reviewed by a technical advisory group of experts working alongside the UN Subcommittee of Experts on the GHS (UN SCEGHS).

 For more information or to subscribe, please visit https://www.unitar.org/event/event-pillars/planet